Granby, Colorado

-The Town of Granby is the Statutory Town that is the most populous municipality in Grand County, Colorado, United States.
+Granby is the statutory town that is the most populous municipality in Grand County, Colorado, United States.
 The town population was 2,079 at the 2020 United States census.
 Granby is situated along U.S. Highway 40 in the Middle Park basin, and it is about 85 mi northwest of Denver and 14 mi southwest of Rocky Mountain National Park.

 History

 The town was founded in 1904 along the route of the Denver, Northwestern & Pacific Railway and was incorporated one year later.
 It was named after Granby Hillyer, a Denver lawyer who later served as the United States Attorney for that city's district.

 Many Granby and Grand County residents are descended from pioneer settlers who arrived before the country was fully surveyed.
 Early families established themselves under the Homestead Act of 1862, which allowed easy access to land to those who would inhabit and improve upon the territory.

 Since the turn of the century, families have contended for prime ranch land.
 Their waning ranch once covered approximately 20000 acre and was rich in cattle and hay.